Before There Were Kings

 Todd Wagner | 03.26.19

 In some ways, not much has changed since the days of Judges.
 When evil is around you, are you ready to speak truth in love and stand up for what is right?
-In this message, we look to the historical story of Deborah to see an example of what standing for truth in a chaotic culture looks like.
+In this message, we look to the historical story of Deborah to see what it looks like to be a strong woman and stand for truth in a chaotic culture.

 Sweet Like Honey, Stings Like a Bee

 In some ways, not much has changed since the days of Judges.
 When evil is around you, are you ready to speak truth in love and stand up for what is right?
-In this message, we look to the historical story of Deborah to see an example of what standing for truth in a chaotic culture looks like.
+In this message, we look to the historical story of Deborah to see what it looks like to be a strong woman and stand for truth in a chaotic culture.

 We are in a series called Before There Were Kings.
 It's, frankly, a mistitled series, because here's the problem: there was nothing but kings in the day and age we're about to study.
 We're in a book of the Bible called Judges.
 It's difficult to get your arms around it.
 Judges were not guys in black robes who made decisions and banged their gavel.